MuntasirSZN/better-auth-dashboard/packages/better-auth-dashboard/README.md

 ## Plugins

-Better-Auth-Dashboard works dynamically by utilizing plugins, this allows you to control what components you wnat to see in your dashboard, as well as extending it if you wish.
+Better-Auth-Dashboard works dynamically by utilizing plugins, this allows you to control what components you want to see in your dashboard, as well as extending it if you wish.

 ## Get started